Adsorption refrigeration

 Adsorption refrigeration was invented by Michael Faraday in 1821, even though the basis of artificial modern refrigeration dates back to 1748 with William Cullen's experiments.
 Adsorption is sometimes referred to as solid sorption.

-It is very similar to absorption refrigeration (note that the second letter is different).
-The difference is that in adsorption refrigeration, the refrigerant or adsorbate vapour molecules adsorb onto the surface of a solid instead of dissolving into a liquid.
-In an adsorption system, an adsorber adsorbs the refrigerant vapour into a solid, while in an absorption system, an absorber absorbs the refrigerant vapour into a liquid.
+In adsorption refrigeration, adsorbate vapour molecules, the refrigerant, adsorb onto the surface of a solid instead of dissolving into a liquid.
 Adsorption refrigeration also includes a generation process where refrigerant vapour molecules desorb from the solid.
-In this process, there is no use of CFC's or ammonia the thermally driven cooling process is environment friendly.
+In this process, there is no use of CFCs or ammonia; the thermally driven cooling process is environment friendly.